 There is Lyreleaf Sage and Atamasco Lilies blooming in odd places, and the grass and new leaves are enchanting shades of spring green.

 The Wood Ducks have returned to the newly filled slough (G. saw 6 the other day), and when I walked down to the creek yesterday to get cuttings from the crabapple and Possamhaw (Ilex decidua) I saw two Bobwhite Quail and a male Prothonotary Warbler.
 He was singing as he foraged.
 I couldn't get a good picture since I didn't have the right lens but take my word for it when I say he is beautiful.
 Glowing gold with slate blue-gray wing feathers.

 And I discovered another crabapple!
 A big one, growing close to the creek.
 I don't know how we didn't see it before.

 G. needs to do some chainsawing around it and a third one that's growing next to the path but it should be a relatively simple task.
 We need more firewood anyway.

 In the garden there is something new blooming every day.
 The pink and white Piedmont azaleas are finishing up and now the Pinxterbloom azaleas are open.
-(Are they really different species?
-They look so similar and both are fragrant.
-The different opening times could just be individual differences.)

 The Florida azalea to the left could use some company.
 It's one of the four that used to be in front of the house in its original locale and the one that fared the best.
 One was lost and another two are very much smaller but alive and growing to the east of the house.
 I have a 'Choice Cream' azalea (an atlanticum x austrinum hybrid) that I want to put next to it this fall.
 It has lovely fragrant light butter yellow flowers.